TritonDataCenter/rfd/rfd/0096/README.md

 There is some apparent differences in error handling as noted above.
 Our existing `pthreads(5)` implementation often uses `ESRCH` when commands that take a `pthread_t` argument are given an non-existent thread id.
-For consistency, it is recommend we do the same for out `pthread_{get,set}name_np()`.
+For consistency, it is recommend we do the same for our `pthread_{get,set}name_np()`.
 This is also compatible with the documented Solaris behavior, however it should be noted that this differs from the documented Linux behavior.
 On Linux, it should appear that the return value is